lidofinance/lido-improvement-proposals/LIPS/lip-x.md

 **Push integration (`execute()`):** The delegatee can call any target.
 Permission grants must be narrowly scoped per contract, enforced by the one-contract-per-bot rule.
 ETH is forwarded to the target and any change is swept back to the delegatee after the call, so overpayment refunded by the target is recovered; only ETH the target actually consumes is non-recoverable.

-**Admin compromise.** An attacker with admin access can immediately assign a delegatee they control and have it act within the seat's permissions — there is no delay and no reaction window, so this is the model's most serious failure mode and the reason the admin must be a cold, high-threshold multisig.
-The attacker still cannot call `execute()` or sign directly (the admin-cannot-execute invariant holds), so they must route actions through an assigned delegatee, and the `DelegateeAssigned` event fires on-chain for monitoring to catch.
-The blast radius is bounded to that single contract's permissions.
+**Admin compromise.** An attacker with admin access can assign a delegatee they control, but it cannot act until the `cooldown` elapses — and the `DelegateeAssigned` event (with its `activeFrom`) and `getPendingDelegatee()` expose the pending assignment on-chain for the whole window.
+This gives the DAO and monitoring a reaction window before the malicious key becomes effective: the legitimate admin can `terminate()`.
+The attacker also cannot call `execute()` or sign directly (the admin-cannot-execute invariant holds), so they must route actions through an assigned delegatee, and the blast radius is bounded to that single contract's permissions.
+With a zero cooldown there is no such window.

 As a last resort — while the legitimate admin still controls the key — it can `terminate()` the contract. `terminate()` is irreversible by design: once terminated, no action can be taken under the contract's authority by anyone, and an attacker who later gains admin access cannot reverse it.
 The cost is that a new contract must be deployed and governance must reassign the seat, but this is preferable to leaving an attacker able to act through the contract.
 This irreversibility must be explicit in operator training material.